-This year, we are participating in many work groups, coalitions, and working with local and national organizations to bring change in Virginia, to those who have been behind
+This year, we are participating in many work groups, coalitions, and working with local and national organizations to bring change in Virginia, to those who have been behind bars for far too long.

 This year, we are participating in many work groups, coalitions, and working with local and national organizations to bring change in Virginia, to those who have been behind bars for 10+ years, and done the work to earn their second chance.
 We believe this should not be limited to those with specific crimes, and should be about the people themselves, and how they’ve rehabilitated and educated themselves in the toughest part of their lives.